Photo: A US cargo plane transports away Haitians, mostly children, after the earthquake.

 In fact, recognition of the Hague Convention implies a relaxation of Haitian law to allow full adoption, and the new policy, intended to exclude unscrupulous agents from future adoptions, represents an abandonment of Haiti’s stolen children.

-UPDATE JUNE 11, 2012: Haiti’s government recognizes Hague Convention, claiming this to be an “informality.”
+UPDATE: Haiti’s government recognizes the Hague Convention and claims this to be an “informality.”

 Dady Chery, Editor